carlosjhr64/ascii_mathematical_notation/Script.md

     rubyfile /path/to/script.rb

-My script has the followin methods:
+My script has the following methods:

 * greek
 * a2x